 Cricket and other sports can help children build the skills and confidence needed for a healthy life, while developing personal and social wellbeing.

 Only one in five children meet the Chief Medical Officer’s requirements of 60 minutes physical activity per day.
 They are even less likely to be active if they are a girl, ethnic minority or from a low socio-economic background.

-- 1,300 girls, special needs, low socio-economic, and ethnic minority children
+We aim to reach and influence over 3,300 young people including 1,500 girls, special needs, low socio-economic, and ethnic minority children.